csev/cc4e/book/chap04.md

 4.4 External Variables
 ----------------------

 A C program consists of a set of external objects, which are either variables or functions.
-The adjective "external" is used primarily in contrast to
-"internal," which describes the arguments and automatic variables defined inside functions.
+The adjective "external" is used primarily in contrast to "internal," which describes the arguments and automatic variables defined inside functions.
 External variables are defined outside any function, and are thus potentially available to many functions.
 Functions themselves are always external, because C does not allow functions to be defined inside other functions.
-By default, external variables are also "global," so that all references to such a variable by the same name (even from functions compiled separately) are references to the same thing.
+By default, external variables are also "global", so that all references to such a variable by the same name (even from functions compiled separately) are references to the same thing.
 In this sense, external variables are analogous to Fortran COMMON or PL/I EXTERNAL.
 We will see later how to define external variables and functions that are not globally available, but are instead visible only within a single source file.

 Because external variables are globally accessible, they provide an alternative to function arguments and returned values for communicating data between functions.
 Any function may access an external variable by referring to it by name, if the name has been declared somehow.

 If a large number of variables must be shared among functions, external variables are more convenient and efficient than long argument lists.
 As